aerickson/OctoPrint-HTU31/README.md

 Reads HTU31 sensors and adds the data to OctoPrint's temperature data.

-Data can be displayed with https://github.com/jneilliii/OctoPrint-PlotlyTempGraph.
+Data from this plugin will be automatically displayed with https://github.com/jneilliii/OctoPrint-PlotlyTempGraph.

 ## Recommended Hardware